algorithmiaio/dev-center/_pages/algorithm-development/reloading-models.md

 Most Machine Learning Models will change at some point, and when they do, you want to make your retrained model available quickly and efficiently.

 On Algorithmia, model files are pulled from file storage whenever a new instance of an Algorithm is warmed up.
-If your predictive code has not changed, and the new serialized model is otherwise compatible, you can choose to simply replace the file.
+If your predictive code has not changed, and the new model file is backward-compatible, you can choose to simply replace the file.
 Newly warmed-up copies of your Algorithm will automatically utilize the new model file, returning new predictive values.

 However, this does not force old copies of your Algorithm to unload... so, for a time, some predictions might use your old model, while others use the new one.